TripleSBinPicking/bin_picking_environment/documentation/Picking up object overview.md

 geometry_msgs/PoseStamped object_pose
 ```

 If an object is requested, it sends a single frame of the camera feed to DOPE.
 DOPE doesn't constantly analyze the camera feed, because this takes a lot of processing power and is not needed for this system.
+Once DOPE has analyzed the image, the find object script will filter out the objects of the type that was requested.
+If there are multiple objects available, the script will determine which objects is the best candidate for picking up.

-The script that invokes the service is the bin_picking_sequence.py script
+The script that invokes the service is the bin_picking_sequence.py script.

 ### [`bin_picking_sequence.py`](../triple_s_util/scripts/bin_picking/bin_picking_sequence.py)